 Final registration deadline: 4 weeks prior to course start date

 Accepted forms of payment for registration are by: credit card, check or purchase order.
-Registration for this course will open in late March of 2017.
+Registration for this course will remain open until all available spaces are reserved.

 Questions?
 For additional details please contact the AZA Professional Development Department